microsoft/quick-authentication/docs/quick-authentication-how-to.md

 All browsers support a configurable sign-in button and prompt provided by Quick Authentication called the _standard sign-in experience_.
 Microsoft Edge supports an _enhanced sign-in experience_, which is also configurable.

-- **Standard sign-in experience** - Quick Authentication shows the _standard_ sign-in button and prompt to users not signed in to Microsoft Edge or that are using a another browser.
+- **Standard sign-in experience** - Quick Authentication shows the _standard_ sign-in button and prompt to users not signed in to Microsoft Edge or that are using another browser.

   ![Standard sign-in button showing the Sign in with Microsoft text label](./media/large.png)